annamkishore/UserService/Readme.md

     * npm test

+Validations

+    * username - length 3 to 30, alphanumeric
+    * password - length 3 to 30, alpha/numeric
+    * firstname - length 2 to 30, alpha
+    * lastname - length 2 to 30, alpha
+    * email - usual email validation

 How to configure

-    * config.js file contains the configuratble items to customize for the target environment
+    * config.js - contains the configuratble items to customize for the target environment